Here's How Your Trade StoneCo Ltd. (STNE) Aggressively Right Now

 Goldman gave a rating of “Neutral” to STNE, setting the target price at $19 in the report published on January 27th of the current year.

-During the last 5 trading sessions, STNE fell by -15.54%, which changed the moving average for the period of 200-days by -82.52% in comparison to the 20-day moving average, which settled at $13.47.
-In addition, StoneCo Ltd. saw -36.48% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, STNE rose by +4.95%, which changed the moving average for the period of 200-days by -79.98% in comparison to the 20-day moving average, which settled at $12.64.
+In addition, StoneCo Ltd. saw -33.33% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for STNE